-First of all, egalitarianism is NOT based on the premise that ALL people want an egalitarian society.
-It is based on the premise that most people do, and that the majority can prevail over (by force, if necessary!) the minority who oppose egalitarian values to make society be shaped by the egalitarian values of the majority: equality (no rich and no poor) and mutual aid.
+First of all, contrary to what some people mistakenly believe, egalitarianism is NOT based on the premise that ALL people want an egalitarian society.
+It is based on the premise that most people do, and that the majority can prevail over (by force, if necessary!) the minority who oppose egalitarian values to make society be shaped by the egalitarian values of the majority: equality (no rich and no poor equality), fairness and mutual aid.

 The difference is this.
 In a society based on class inequality there is official approval for some people to have extreme power to dominate others and to act in extreme opposition to the Golden Rule.
 In contrast, an egalitarian society is based on principles that promote rather than impede egalitarians' ability to oppose any individual or group of people attempting to gain the power to dominate and oppress others or act in flagrant opposition to the Golden Rule.

 It's not utopia.
 But egalitarianism is much better, and worth fighting for.

 ANOTHER REASON WHY UTOPIA IS NOT THE EGALITARIAN GOAL

 There is something actually undesirable about utopia, if utopia is taken to mean a society in which there are no problems and everything is perfectly suitable to human happiness.

 Humans thrive on dealing with challenges, important and even life-threatening challenges.
 We rise to the challenge, with all sorts of skills, both mental and physical.
 Absent such challenges there is good reason to suspect that humans would atrophy and become something that, today, we would be horrified to become.
 Consider, for example, that astronauts after a long period of time in weightlessness become more fragile because their bones, in the absence of having to resist the force of gravity, begin to weaken.